LocPham263/CMAN/README.md

 :rocket: 03/2023: Submitted to Medical Image Analysis journal \
 :rocket: 04/2023: Under review \
 :rocket: Updated 09/2023: The manuscript of CMAN is currently under review in Medical Image Analysis journal.
-We will update the review status soon.
+We will update the review status and complete the source code soon.

 # Introduction
 CMAN is a deeplearning-based image registration platform, which is designed specifically to handle the large and complex deformations between images.
 We verified the performance of CMAN through extensive experiments on multi-source liver datasets.